ufounicz/MoroApp/README.md

 ### CI/CD

-CI/CD pipelines for testing/deployment should be created for faster and easier development and deployment.
+Pipelines should be created to automate the build and deployment process as well as automated testing before merges or after push to designated branches.

 ### Encryption